-Once a pledge is enrolled, it may function as Join Proxy.
-The Join Proxy functions are advertised as descibed below.
-Usually, the Join Proxy functions are offered via a "join" port, and not the standard coaps port.
-The Join Proxy MUST show the join port number when reponding to the .well-known/core request addressed to the standard coap/coaps port.
+Join Proxy functions are offered via a "join" port, and not the standard coaps port.
+Also the Registrar offer a "join" port to which the stateless join proxy sends the JPY message.
+The Join Proxy and Registrar MUST show the extra join port number when reponding to the .well-known/core request addressed to the standard coap/coaps port.